ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 Preset and custom options Barcodes and UMIs
 ---------------------------------

-Different experimental approaches (iCLIP, iCLIP2, eCLIP) will use different lengths and positions for barcodes, UMIs, and adaptors.
+Different experimental approaches (iCLIP, iCLIP2, iCLIP3, eCLIP, seCLIP) will use different lengths and positions for barcodes, UMIs, and adaptors.
 The following schematic shows the most common barcode setups.

 - **iCLIP**: two UMI parts (3nt and 2nt) interspaced by the experimental barcode (4nt)

 - **iCLIP2**: two UMI parts (5nt and 4nt) interspaced by the experimental barcode (6nt)

+- **iCLIP3**: UMI of 9nt in the beginning (5' end).

 - **eCLIP:** UMI of 10nt (or 5nt) in the beginning (5' end) of read2